ercoppa/GardeningBot/README.md

 # GardeningBot
 Yet another gardening bot based on ESP8266 NodeMCU v3

+## Requirements
+* The gardening system is designed for watering a single plant.
+* When watering, a telegram message should be sent (using WiFi) to notify this event.
+Additionally, the telegram message should report the soil mosture level before and after watering.
+* The system should water the plant every X hours.
+* The system should be powered by a cheap USB power bank and last at least a couple of weeks.
+* The system should pump the water from a 5L water tank (placed 1 meter below the plant)

 ## Hardware
 * ESP8266 NodeMCU v3 ($3 on AliExpress) <br/><img src="https://github.com/ercoppa/GardeningBot/raw/master/images/esp8266-nodemcu-v3.png" width="200px">
 * Water Pump  QR30B DC 5V 2.3W 220L/H ($6 on AliExpress) <br/><img src="https://github.com/ercoppa/GardeningBot/raw/master/images/water-pump.png" width="200px">